Teradata/product-help/vikki-test/Use Cases/ExternalObjectStore/README.md

 ## Querying Data on External Object Storage

+You are a business analyst who wants to access different formats of data in an object store and copy or write data to an object store.
+With this use case, you can use the sample datasets provided without credentials or modify the samples to acess your own datasets with your credentials.

+If you want to modify the sample datsets to access your own data, your object store must be configured to allow access from the Vantage environment.
+Provide your credentials one of the following ways:

+* USER and PASSWORD (in the CREATE AUTHORIZATION command)
+* AUTHORIZATION simple syntax (in the READ_NOS command to skip the Authorization Object)

+You can use similar SQL to access your own object stores by replacing the following:

+* __LOCATION__: Replace with the location of your object store.
+The location must begin with /s3/ (Amazon), /az/ (Azure), or /gs/ (Google).
+* __USER__ or __ACCESS_ID__: Add the username for your object store.
+* __PASSWORD__ or __ACCESS_KEY__: Add the password of the user on your object store.
+* __SESSION_TOKEN__: [Optionl]: Add a session token if you're  AWS Service Token Service to provide the access credentials.
+* Uncomment the EXTERNAL SECURITY clause if necessary.

 ### Before You Begin

 Open Editor to proceed with this use case.
 [LAUNCH EDITOR](#data={"navigateTo":"editor"})

-### Introduction

-The following is a summary of how to access different formats of data stored in an object store.
-You can copy and modify the example queries below to access your own datasets.
-For simplicity the included datasets are setup to not need credentials, but it is highly recommended that you use credentials to access your own datasets.

-You can use similar SQL to access your own object stores.
-Simply replace the following:
-* __LOCATION__ - Replace with the location of your object store.
-The location must begin with /s3/ (Amazon), /az/ (Azure), or /gs/ (Google).
-* __USER__ or __ACCESS_ID__ - Add the user name for your object store.
-* __PASSWORD__ or __ACCESS_KEY__ - Add the password of the user on your object store.
-* __SESSION_TOKEN__ - You can also add an optional session token if using AWS Service Token Service to provide you with the access credentials.
-* Uncomment the EXTERNAL SECURITY clause as necessary

-When modifying to access your data - your object store must be configured to allow access from the Vantage environment.
-Provide your credentials in USER and PASSWORD (used in the CREATE AUTHORIZATION command) or AUTHORIZATION simple syntax (used in the READ_NOS command if you don't wish to use the Authorization Object).

 ### Accessing Object Storage